hudson155/kairo/feature/rest/README.md

 Authentication uses JWTs.
 Authorization is implemented using JWT claims.

-When auth is enabled, the JWT is available at any time during an endpoint handler's lifecycle.
+When auth is enabled, the JWT is available at any time during an endpoint handler's lifecycle, but should usually only be checked within the endpoint handler directly.
 Authorization can be checked using `auth()` and passing one of the `Auth` implementations.
+Every endpoint must check authorization.

 Custom `Auth` implementations should live within their respective Features.